 Are there any problems with stents?

-Sometimes an ERCP for a biliary stent can cause pancreatitis, an inflammation of the pancreas.
-Symptoms include severe tummy and back pain and being sick.
-Your doctors will look out for this problem but if it happens after you have gone home, go to your local accident and emergency (A&E) department or phone your nurse.
+Sometimes an Endoscopic Retrograde Cholangio-Pancreatography (ERCP) for a biliary stent can cause pancreatitis, which is an inflammation of the pancreas.
+Symptoms include bad tummy and back pain and being sick.
+Your doctors will look out for this problem but if it happens after you have gone home, phone your nurse, or go to your local accident and emergency (A&E) department if it’s outside working hours.

 Resting and having soft foods and fluids can help these symptoms to settle down.
 But if they are more severe you may need to go back to hospital.

 There are some other possible problems from having a stent put in, but these are very rare.
-For example, there is a risk of getting a hole in the duodenum (duodenal perforation) during or after a duodenal stent is put in.
-This can cause bleeding, vomiting or an infection.
+For example, there is a risk of getting a hole in the duodenum during or after the stent is put in.
+This can cause bleeding, being sick, or an infection.

-If you have any questions or concerns about having a stent put in, speak to your medical team.
+If you have any questions or worries about having a stent put in, speak to your medical team.
 You can also speak to our specialist nurses on our free Support Line.